bryborge/demo-ts-if-game/README.md

-# Demo: Text-based Adventure Game
+# Demo: Interactive Fiction Game

-This project demonstrates the various components of a console-based Interactive Fiction (IF) game using Typescript.
+This project demonstrates the various components of a text-based Interactive Fiction (IF) game called 'Mind Palace' using Typescript.

 ## Architecture Overview